xplosionmind/quitsocialmedia.club/pages/Why.md

 On Social Media, everything is gameified, and everything looks so simple.
 Truth is not simple, though.
 Neither are the world we live in and its inhabitants.
 The Universe is complex, hard to understand, full of confusing and conflicting events.
 Social Media simplify everything, as if knowledge was always at hand and everything could be easily learned.
 Unfortunately, it's not quite so.
 While on the web developers attempt to pursue simplicity and minimalism, Social Media fight fo simlification of matters which are not.
 There may be no actual right or wrong concerning an argument, but algorithms detect what's our inclination and display us what enforces it, so we become convinced of something which appears very simple, while in the end it's not, and we miss a whole point of view, the one from the other side.

 Simplification is bad, simplicity is good, but it can't be everywhere.
-Let's quit social media to look at the other site of the coin and embrace the comlexity of our reality.
+Let's quit social media to look at the other side of the coin and embrace the comlexity of our reality.

 <br>
 <br>